perryrjohnson/Bird_DS/README.md

 2) *For non-nest scooters, can new nest location recommendations be generated from geospatial clustering?*

-The Jupyter Notebook with statistical analysis and model development can be found [here](https://github.com/perryrjohnson/Bird_DS/blob/master/Visualizations/external_notebook.ipynb)
+A walk through of the statistical analysis and machine learning model development can be found [here](https://github.com/perryrjohnson/Bird_DS/blob/master/Visualizations/display_notebook.ipynb)

 Comments or Questions?
 Please email me at: perryrjohnson7@gmail.com